 - Never share login credentials via e-mail

-- Check the URL before entering passwords
+- Check URL before entering passwords

 - Report suspicious e-mails to IT